Meet the Other Phone. Child-safe in minutes.

 It seems like only yesterday you were shopping around for the best breast pump or baby bottles for feeding your little one, now they're ready to graduate to sitting at the table and eating solid foods.
-But there's more to weaning than just making sure there's an Ella's pouch in your changing bag at all times, and thankfully Mumsnetters are on hand to help you navigate this messy time.
+But there's more to weaning than just making sure there's a fruit pouch in your changing bag at all times, and thankfully Mumsnetters are on hand to help you navigate this messy time.

 While it may just seem like just a place to pop your child while they eat, there's more to what makes the best highchair than just how it looks.
 Parents want one that is easy to clean after messy mealtimes - because food will get into every little nook and cranny! - as well as straps that are safe and a good size tray.
 But there are a host of other extra features that you can look out for too.
+Take it from a mum of three - ease of cleaning, small footprint and easy maneuverability (without risking fingers) spring immediately to mind when considering the most useful features of the best highchairs.

-1. Best overall highchair: Stokke Tripp Trapp
+Stokke Tripp Trapp Highchair

 • Comes in three wood types and 14 colourways – means it'll suit every kitchen design